Einyx-xyz/wiremod_e2_darkrp/README.md

 E:shipmentAvailableSeperately() | [Number] Returns 1 if the entity in the shipment can be bought seperately E:shipmentSpawnAmount() | [Number] Returns the amount of entities in the shipment when bought E:shipmentPricePerUnit() | [Number] Returns the price of 1 entity, when bought in a shipment (shipmentCost / shipmentAmount)

-# How to install
-Click the "Download ZIP" button on the right, extract in the addons folder of your server.
-The addon is enabled automatically, if you still encounter problems, try running `wire_expression2_extension_enable darkrp` followed by `wire_expression2_reload`.

-# Credits

-- Lexi for the original functions
-- Cyberuben for these functions, written from scratch.
-- Smiggy for adding and changing some shit, lel.